 Using slurs based upon the actual or perceived race, ethnicity, color, national origin, citizenship/immigration status, weight, gender, gender identity, gender expression, sexual orientation, or disability

+Failure to respond to questions or requests by staff

+Unwanted or inappropriate physical contact

 Category D: Behaviors of a Safety Concern (BSC)

 Behaviors in this category create unsafe conditions for students, staff, and/or visitors to the school.
 The range of recommended responses for elementary and secondary students is noted in parenthesis and should be based on the age and development of the student and the harm caused by the behavior.
+Behaviors that are felony offenses require a report to law enforcement.

-Alcohol: Possessing or using alcohol (Level 1 to 3) LE
+Alcohol: Possessing or using alcohol (Level 1 to 3)

-Alcohol: Distributing alcohol to other students (Level 1 to 4) LE
+Alcohol: Distributing alcohol to other students (Level 1 to 4)

 Drugs: Possessing drug paraphernalia (Level 1 to 3)